gbdev/pandocs/src/Serial_Data_Transfer_(Link_Cable).md

 If a disconnection happens during transmission, the input will be pulled up to 1 over a 20uSec period.
 (TODO: Only measured on a CGB rev E)
 This means if the slave was sending a 0 bit at the time of the disconnect, you will read 0 bits for up to 20 μs.
-Which on a CGB at the highest speed can be more then a byte.
+Which, on a CGB at the highest speed, can amount to more than one byte.

 ## Delays and Synchronization